LarsIsHere/blockly-for-discord/readme.md

 # Welcome to Blockly for Scratch

-this site has not been finished yet and is not functional.
+this site has not been finished yet and is not functional, your still invited to visit the site https://scratch-blockly.vercel.app/

 Idea based on https://github.com/scratch-for-discord/Web-Application_Frontend